reneklootwijk/midea-uart/README.md

 ## Methods

-Some method support the callback argument which either has to be NULL or the address of a function that must be called when the reponse from the appliance has been received.
+Some method support the callback argument which either has to be NULL or the address of a function that must be called when the response from the appliance has been received.
 See the description of the [Callback Handler](#callback-handler) for more details.

 ### getCapabilities(HandlerFn callback)